 Keep in mind we are making them about 1 inch smaller than needed to give way for stretching that will most likely occur.

-sizes will be listed in parenthesis in the pattern in the order listed below
+Sizes will be listed in parentheses in the pattern in the order listed below:

 - Baby: 13″ Circumference